KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

 ### Limitations of Generalization

 This author disagrees with Onbuy's generalization of data to the population of music listeners.
-Social scientists know the subtleties of populations.
+Social scientists study the subtleties of populations.
 Reddit users may be fundamentally different from other social media platform users by important demographic factors, and therefore may not be generalized to the population.
-At best, a study of Reddit users tells us only of other Reddit users, on average, and not about specific reddit users.
+At best, a study of Reddit users tells us only of other Reddit users, on average.

 # Literature Review